shubhamBafna22022001/shubhamBafna22022001/README.md

 - **💻 Coding Enthusiast:** I have a strong foundation in various programming languages and frameworks.
 - **💡 Passion-Driven:** I code for the love of it, with money being a discretionary factor.
 - **🥑 Lifestyle:** Outside of coding, I enjoy cooking delicious meals and staying fit through calisthenics.
-- **💪 Fitness Buff:** I have a strong base in calisthenics, with expertise in bodyweight training.
+- **💪 Fitness Buff:** I have expertise in bodyweight training and calisthenics.

 ---